web-illinois/toolkit-management/documentation/README.md

 ### JSON documentation for builder
 Create a JSON document that allows automated documentation through the toolkit builder.
 Use the [sample files in the global-css folder](https://github.com/web-illinois/toolkit-management/blob/main/global-css/builder).

-You may create more than one json file if the component has multiple uses (for example, a "Section" component may have a quote version, an introduction version, and a generic version -- because they look very different, you may have more than one json file for a component.
+You may create more than one json file if the component has multiple uses (for example, a "Section" component may have a quote version, an introduction version, and a generic version).
+Because they look very different, you may have more than one json file for a component.

 Because each json file is associated with a release, you will have mutiple json files.